-The City owns three (3) GBEs, Toronto Hydro, Toronto Port Lands Company, and Toronto Parking Authority.
+The City owns three (3) GBEs, Toronto Hydro, Toronto Realty Agency Board (new in 2018), and Toronto Parking Authority.
 GBEs are self-sustaining businesses, which are separate legal entities that carry on a business, and do not need ongoing support from the City.
 Although the City budgets for certain distributions from GBEs, the budget does not contain accounting adjustments or earnings in excess of distributions.